 BIBLE: Daily Bible time with songs and motions to begin to lay your child’s foundation in the love of God.

-EARLY LITERACY: Provide a language–rich environment which fosters the awareness of sounds and speech, essential to language development.
+EARLY LITERACY: A language-rich environment which fosters the awareness of sounds and speech is essential to language development.
 Literacy activities include songs, finger-plays, developmentally appropriate books, shared reading time, nursery rhymes, environmental print, story-time, large and small group instruction.

-MATH: Hands on learning activities to strengthen problem-solving and reasoning skills, comparing sizes/amounts, counting, matching, shapes, same and different, sorting, and patterns.
+MATH: Hands on learning activities are used to strengthen problem-solving and reasoning skills.
+Comparing sizes/amounts, counting, matching, shape recognition, and sorting are explored.

-SOCIAL STUDIES: Concepts and units will include: self-awareness, home, family, school, and friendship.
+SOCIAL STUDIES: Concepts and units include: self-awareness, family, home, school, plants, animals, and safety.

 BIBLE: Teaching children the love of God and instilling an awareness of the many blessings God gives us.
 Stories and themes will include: Creation, God gives us families, Noah’s ark, Joseph, David and Goliath, Birth of Jesus, Jesus’ miracles.

-EARLY LITERACY: Provide children with a language and print-rich environment, Activities include: developmentally appropriate books, rhythm/rhyme/song to promote phonemic awareness, story time, large/small group instruction, thematic units, and name recognition.
+EARLY LITERACY: Continuing to provide a language rich environment helps to strengthen language development.
+Literacy activities include: developmentally appropriate books, rhythm/rhyme/song to promote phonemic awareness, story time, large/small group instruction, thematic units, and name recognition.

-MATH: Hands-on learning activities to strengthen reasoning and problem-solving skills, Concepts include: shapes, colors, size, matching, sorting, counting, comparing, one-to-one correspondence, simple patterns, directional words, sequencing,
+MATH: Hands on learning activities extend reasoning and problem solving skills.
+Concepts include: shapes, colors, size, matching, sorting, counting, comparing, one-to-one correspondence, simple patterns, directional words, sequencing,

-SCIENCE: Concepts such as cause and effect, self-awareness, observations on the world around them.
-Themes include: all about me, animals, plants, seasons, weather, insects,
+SCIENCE: Concepts such as cause and effect and self-awareness help children make observations on the world around them.
+Themes include: all about me, animals, plants, seasons, weather and insects.

 STREAM (Science, Technology, Religion, Engineering, Arts, Math) Projects/Units: Several STREAM activities will be done throughout the year.